 Generally talking, even when relationships are pleasant between public organizations and contractors, said Andrew Richards, lawyer and chair of the development exercise group at Kaufman Dolowich & Voluck, LLP in New York City, it can be tough to barter alternate orders, specifically in New York.
 One of the principal problems is that many groups, in reality, don’t need to pay quantities past what’s in the original settlement.
 “It’s easier for them now not to pay than cross over a price range,” Richards stated.

 And if the connection is contentious, he stated, many businesses will use settlement phrases, along with agreement note provisions, to deny claims.
-“There are many styles of those clauses in a public business enterprise agreement in New York, and that they use them as a hammer,” he stated.
+“There are many styles of those clauses in a public business enterprise agreement in New York, and they use them as a hammer,” he stated.
 It’s horrible.”

 Richards’ recommendation to those contractors who may have cause to submit an exchange order to a public organization is to conform with all of the note provisions and situations precedent within the agreement.
 If not, he stated, then the employer could move to push aside one’s claims.
-“It occurs each day,” Richards stated.
+“It occurs each day,” Richards said.